ahashemiche/ReNeGate/README.md

 ---
-Depending on the type of analysis, you can choose one module of Renegate by running one of the files generated by the "make" command-line.
+Depending on the type of analysis, you can choose one module of ReNeGate by running one of the files generated by the "make" command-line.
 The usage of each module is described hereafter, with the list of required/optional arguments to be used.

 ### Single analysis